 So, on the premise that God doesn’t give us any more than we can handle, that He provides options for escape, or a means to endure and that our sexual self is to be saved for our spouse alone, I submit that having your spouse help you in these times, to eclipse those tempting thoughts by thoughts of your spouse, and I think there may even be some side benefits to this:

-What if every time you saw an attractive women, you went to your wife for a kiss.
+What if every time you saw an attractive woman, you went to your wife for a kiss.
 After a while, your brain would probably connect the two.
-Eventually, I would think, when you saw an attractive women and your wife wasn’t there, you would instantly think of kissing your wife.
+Eventually, I would think, when you saw an attractive woman and your wife wasn’t there, you would instantly think of kissing your wife.

 Or, if you are a wife and a handsome young man starts complimenting and flirting with you, what if you excused yourself and called your husband and told him you loved him.
 If you made this a habit, eventually, I would think, when someone flirts with you, you would instantly think of calling your husband to express your love for him.